Max Weber: Bureaucracy

+Weber's ideal type of bureaucracy was characterised by hierarchical organisation, delineated lines of authority in a fixed area of activity, action taken on the basis of written rules, bureaucratic officials needing expert training, rules being implemented neutrally, and career advancement depending on organisation-judged technical qualifications.
 The development of communication and transportation technologies made more efficient administration possible and popularly requested.
 Meanwhile, the democratisation and rationalisation of culture resulted in demands that the new system treat everyone equally.
-Weber's ideal type of bureaucracy was characterised by hierarchical organisation, delineated lines of authority in a fixed area of activity, action taken on the basis of written rules, bureaucratic officials needing expert training, rules being implemented neutrally, and career advancement depending on technical qualifications judged by organisations.
+In describing bureaucracy's history, Weber discussed multiple civilisations and said that the Egyptian New Kingdom's bureaucracy was the historical model for all later ones.
 While arguing that bureaucracy was the most efficient form of organisation and was indispensable for the modern state, Weber was also critical of it.
 In his view, an inescapable bureaucratisation of society would happen in the future.
 He also thought that a hypothetical victory of socialism over capitalism would have not prevented that.
 Economic and political organisations needed entrepreneurs and politicians in order to counteract bureaucrats.
 Otherwise, they would be stifled by bureaucracy.

 Social stratification

-Weber also formulated a three-component theory of stratification that contained the conceptually distinct elements of class, status, and party.
+Weber also formulated a three-component theory of stratification containing the elements of class, status, and party.
+Class was based on an economically determined relationship with the market, status (Stand) was based on non-economic qualities such as honour and prestige, and party was based on political affiliations.
 This distinction was most clearly described in his essay "The Distribution of Power Within the Gemeinschaft: Classes, Stände, Parties", which was first published in his book Economy and Society.
-Status served as one of the central ways in which people were ranked in society.
-As part of it, issues of honour and prestige were important.
-With regards to class, the theory placed heavy emphasis on class conflict and private property as having been key to its definition.
-While Weber drew upon Marx's interpretation of class conflict in his definition of class, he did not see it as having defined all social relations and stratification.
-Political parties were not given as much attention by Weber as the other two components were, as he thought that they were not particularly effectual in their actions.
+Status served as one of the central ways of societal ranking.
+Issues of honour and prestige were important to it.
+With regards to class, the theory placed heavy emphasis on class conflict and private property in its definition.
+While Weber drew upon Marx's interpretation of class conflict in his definition of class, he did not see it as defining all social relations and stratification.
+Political parties were not given as much attention by Weber as the other two components were, as he thought that their actions were not particularly effectual.
 Their purpose was to seek power to benefit their members materially or ideologically.

-The three components of Weber's theory were: